Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 #### Identifiers use checking

-Well, it might be that some identifiers will have been detected by the _Scanner_ and evaluated by the _Parser_ as correctly placed in statements and in the meantime that they are semantically not correctly used.
+Well, it might be that some identifiers will have been detected by the _Scanner_ then evaluated by the _Parser_ as correctly placed in statements and in the meantime that they are semantically not correctly used.

 For instance, the use a not yet declared identifier should lead to some crash at run-time (built-in entities are always declared before their use) or to some detected error at compile-time for targetted compiled languages.
 ```
-// example
+// error example
 const int32 i = j + 1; // unknown 'j'
 int32 j = 0;
 ```